ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/quantile.md

+---
+toc_priority: 200
+---

 # quantile {#quantile}

 Computes an approximate [quantile](https://en.wikipedia.org/wiki/Quantile) of a numeric data sequence.

 This function applies [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) with a reservoir size up to 8192 and a random number generator for sampling.
 The result is non-deterministic.
 To get an exact quantile, use the [quantileExact](quantileexact.md#quantileexact) function.

 When using multiple `quantile*` functions with different levels in a query, the internal states are not combined (that is, the query works less efficiently than it could).
-In this case, use the [quantiles](#quantiles) function.
+In this case, use the [quantiles](quantiles.md#quantiles) function.

 **Syntax**